bbauska/ibm-intermediate-web-dev/README.md

 ## What is an SSL Certificate?

-SSL stands for Secure Sockets Layer, and, in short, it\'s the standard technology for keeping an internet connection secure and safeguarding any sensitive data that is being sent between two systems, preventing criminals from reading and modifying any information transferred,
+SSL stands for Secure Sockets Layer, and, in short, it&apos;s the standard technology for keeping an internet connection secure and safeguarding any sensitive data that is being sent between two systems, preventing criminals from reading and modifying any information transferred,